KonghaYao/classic-poetry/packages/denoworker/README.md

 # deno-server

-It's a very easy plugin to create a
+It's a very easy plugin to create a server in Deno

 ```ts
 import { ConnInfo, serve } from "https://deno.land/std@0.177.0/http/server.ts";